-When you create a security group rule, the default source is 0.0.0.0.0.
+When you create a security group rule, the default source is 0.0.0.0/0.
 This default value allows any IP address to connect to your instance.
 You might want to use this setting for a web server so that anyone can see your web pages.
 However, for RDP access, you need to control who can access your instance, so you should use that security group rule to restrict access to a specific IP address or range of IP addresses.
 You can get the public IP address of your local computer using a service.
-To locate a service that provides your IP address, use the search phrase "what is my IP address".
+For example, we provide the following service: http://checkip.amazonaws.com/.
+To locate another service that provides your IP address, use the search phrase "what is my IP address".
 If you are connecting through an ISP or from behind your firewall without a static IP address, you need to find out the range of IP addresses used by client computers.